Elan Language Reference

 Constant

-A constant defines a named value that cannot change and is always defined at global level (directly within a file) and is global in scope.
+A constant defines a named value that cannot change, is always defined at global level (directly within a file), and is global in scope.

-In the colours example above, Suit is an Enum.
+In the colours example, Suit is an Enum.

 Enum